Your Questions, Answered

 How is streamshare calculated?

-Every month, in each country we operate in, we calculate streamshare by adding up how many times music owned or controlled by a particular rights holder was streamed and dividing it by the total number of streams in that market.
+Every month, in each country where we operate, we calculate streamshare by determining how many times music from a specific rights holder was streamed, then dividing it by the total number of streams in that market.

-So if an artist received one in every 1,000 streams in Mexico on Spotify, their rightsholder or distributor would receive one of every $1,000 from the Mexican royalty pool.
-The total royalty pool for each country is based on the subscription and music advertising revenues in that market.
+For example, if an artist’s music accounts for 1 in every 1,000 streams on Spotify in Mexico, their rights holder or distributor receives one of every $1,000 from Mexico’s royalty pool.
+The total royalty pool in each market is based on the subscription and music advertising revenues generated there.

 Would the user-centric model be more fair?